pascalpdx/brainsilo.org/content/donate.md

 ## Reimbursements

 Chimera does not offer any reimbursements for donations.
-If you'd like to donate something to Chimera and want something in return, the only thing we can offer is a tax receipt.
+If you'd like to donate something to Chimera and want something in return, the only thing we can offer is a tax receipt (and our thanks!).

 ## Tax Receipt